 Phase 3: Restore Muscle Strength

 Your calf, ankle and foot muscles will require strengthening after an ankle sprain.
-It is important to regain normal muscle strength to provide normal dynamic ankle control and function.
-Your strength and power should be gradually progressed from non-weight bear to partial and then full weight bear and resistance loaded exercises.
+It is essential to regain normal muscle strength to provide standard dynamic ankle control and function.
+Your strength and power should progress gradually.
+Weight-bearing progressions are from non-weight bear to partial, and then full weight bear and resistance loaded exercises.
 You may also require strengthening for your other leg, gluteal and lower core muscles depending on your assessment findings.

 Your physiotherapist will guide you.